 - Peptic ulcer, active or history of or

 - Personality changes or

-- Tuberculosis, inactive—Use with caution.
+- Weak immune system (eg, Kaposi sarcoma)—Use with caution.
 May make these conditions worse.

 Take this medicine exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 To do so may increase the chance for unwanted effects.